rickwporter/openapi-spec-tools/CLI_GEN.md

 The runtime performance suffered when using OpenAPI generated apis/models.
 The models were loaded from each module which took a lot of time on each user command.
 As there got to be 500+ operations/models, the load time just to get help from the CLI took upwards of 4 seconds.

 Not all services do a good job of adhering to their OpenAPI specification.
 For example, some provide an integer in cases when the OAS says they will return a string.
 Failures to parse server responses due to non-conformant data caused a bad users experience (leading users to blame the CLI).
 The CLI is not the tool to test adherence to the OAS.

+### Modules

+The modules whose names start with an underscore (`_`) are modules that get "copied" to the projects using the CLI generation.
+These modules can refer to other modules with the leading underscore in the name, but should not refer to the modules without the leading underscore.

+Here are some quick explanations of the modules:
+* `cli` - code for the `cli-gen` commands.
+This should remain rather thin -- most utility functions should live (and be tested) elsewhere such that other developers can use them
+* `constants` - only current use-case is the `cli-gen` log class name (avoids circular dependencies)
+* `files` - utilities to create/copy files
+* `generator` - contains the `Generator` class with bulk of logic for generating CLI
+* `layout_types` - enumeration and data class definitions for layout object
+* `layout` - functions for reading `layout.yaml` and parsing into tree of layout objects
+* `utils` - small utility functions which should be language agnotstic

+### Extension

+The `Generator` was done an an object-oriented fashion to allow for easier exentions by others if they decide to fork the repository.
+Some utility functions were left out of the object-oriented, but those should not be anything where an override is need.

+The OpenAPI spec objects are treated as dictionaries to allow for easier extension.
+This means your additional properties should be forwarded to the point where you can use those in CLI generation.

+There are a few `OasField` values that are added to when changing bodies and parameters into a flat list of properties that are used to create the CLI.
+For example, the `x-path` is added to avoid the need for maintainng the OpenAPI specification hierarchy when creating the CLI.
+The `*_settable_properties` functions flatten the body/parameter properties and sub-objects into one list of properties -- this avoids all the need to walk the hierachy several times.